How much of a time commitment is needed for volunteers?

 A two or three-person team provides a good support network when working on wishes.
 If one volunteer is busy, the other one can pick up the slack.
 And in emotional situations, it is good to have a wish partner to lean on.
 Finally, working in teams helps to protect volunteers from potential accusations of impropriety.

-For more information on volunteering please contact Lauren Piller, Volunteer Coordinator.
+For more information on volunteering please contact Maria Muhlbach, Volunteer Coordinator.